zettsu-t/nbinomPlot/README.md

 status](https://travis-ci.com/zettsu-t/nbinomPlot.svg?branch=master)](https://travis-ci.com/zettsu-t/nbinomPlot)
 <!-- badges: end -->

-The goal of nbinomPlot is to …
+The goal of nbinomPlot is to show an example of how to build, test, and deploy a production-grade Shiny app.

 ## Installation